Skip to content

 % production deploy workflows with approval gatesRelease governance coverageUp

-Mean time to review high-risk workflow changesOperational efficiency indicatorDown
+Mean time to review high-risk workflow changesOperational efficiency — are reviews happening promptly?Down

-A secure GitHub Actions program is an engineering system, not a one-time checklist: explicit permissions, trusted dependencies, scoped secrets, controlled runners, and a review process that keeps pace with shipping velocity.
+A secure GitHub Actions program is an engineering system, not a one-time checklist.
+Explicit permissions, trusted dependencies, scoped secrets, controlled runners, and a review process that keeps pace with your shipping velocity — these compound over time into a meaningful security posture.

 CI/CD security operations worksheet